Guekka/cathedral-assets-optimizer/README.md

 # Installation

-*    Download a binary from [NexusMods](https://www.nexusmods.com/skyrimspecialedition/mods) or compile this repo with QMake.
+*    Download a binary from [NexusMods](https://www.nexusmods.com/skyrimspecialedition/mods/23316/) or compile this repo with QMake.
-*    Download and extract the SSE Assets Optimizer archive into a new folder anywhere you wish.
+*    Download and extract the Cathedral Assets Optimizer archive into a new folder anywhere you wish.
 *    Download BSArch and extract bsarch.exe into the (SSEAO)\resources folder.
 *    If you intend to process animations: Download the SSE Creation Kit from the Bethesda Launcher.
 *    Havok Tool should then be autodetected.
 If not, navigate to Skyrim Special Edition\Tools\HavokBehaviorPostProcess and copy HavokBehaviorPostProcess.exe into the (SSEAO)\resources folder.